vascaman/CRUD_DEMO/README.md

 >FLASK_APP=CRUD_DEMO.py flask run

-open a broswer and go to localhost:5000/viewlist for a minimal web interface or you can make remote calls to localhost:5000/list
+open a broswer and go to localhost:5000/viewlist for a minimal web backend interface
+>>localhost:5000/viewlist

+and a light frontend able to call remotes api at
+>>localhost:5000/frontend

+or
+you can make remote calls to
+localhost:5000/list